Ending HIV through support, housing and prevention services!

 “Winterwood Inc. is grateful for the opportunity to partner with AVOL Kentucky in enhancing the important work they are carrying out in our community,” said Zach Worsham, Chief Operating Officer with Winterwood, Incorporated.
 “We believe that access to affordable housing is vital to people living in our city and we look forward to continuing this work through the Stonewall Terrace Development.”

 Stonewall Terrace will be located on Versailles Road, close to Cardinal Hill Hospital and Oxford Circle.
-AVOL plans to break ground this summer and the project is scheduled to be completed by the end of 2021.
+AVOL plans to break ground this spring and the project is scheduled to be completed by the end of 2021.

 AVOL’s mission is to collaborate with communities to end HIV in Kentucky.
 AVOL currently provides housing and supportive services to over 300 low-income men and women living with HIV/AIDS in more than 70 counties in central and eastern Kentucky.
 AVOL operates Solomon House, a long-term permanent community residence for people with AIDS.
 AVOL provides free HIV and other STI testing as well as HIV prevention education and outreach to those at-risk in our communities.
 AVOL also serves as an important link connecting those newly diagnosed and those out of care to medical treatment and other healthcare and support resources.